Sarah Winnemucca: Pyramid Lake War and stage

-In Nevada, US forces repeatedly acted against Native Americans to "remind them of who was in charge."
+In Nevada, U.S. forces repeatedly acted against Native Americans to "remind them of who was in charge."
 The Natives were repeatedly accused of raids and cattle stealing.
-In 1865 Captain Almond B. Wells led a Nevada Volunteer cavalry in indiscriminate raids across the northern part of the state, attacking Paiute bands.
-While Sarah and her father were in Dayton, Nevada, Wells and his men attacked Old Winnemucca's camp, killing 29 of the 30 persons in the band, who were old men, women and children.
+In 1865, Almond B. Wells led a Nevada Volunteer cavalry in indiscriminate raids across the northern part of the state, attacking Paiute bands.
+While Winnemucca and her father were in Dayton, Nevada, Wells and his men attacked Old Winnemucca's camp, killing 29 of the 30 persons in the band, who were old men, women and children.

-The chief's two wives (including Sarah's mother) and infant son were killed.
-Although Sarah's sister Mary escaped from camp, she died later that winter due to the severe conditions.
+The chief's two wives (including Winnemucca's mother) and infant son were killed.
+Although Winnemucca's sister Mary escaped from camp, she died later that winter due to the severe conditions.
 Her younger sister Elma was out of the area, as she had been adopted by a French family in Marysville, California.
 There Elma Winnemucca married John Smith, a white man, and moved with him to a white community in Montana and, later, Idaho.

-In 1868 about 490 Paiute survivors moved to a military camp, which became known as Fort McDermitt, on the Nevada–Oregon border.
-They sought protection from the US Army against the Nevada Volunteers.
-In 1872 the federal government established the Malheur Reservation in eastern Oregon, designated by President Ulysses S. Grant for the Northern Paiute and Bannock peoples in the area.
+In 1868, about 490 Paiute survivors moved to a Camp McDermit, on the Nevada–Oregon border.
+They sought protection from the U.S. Army against the Nevada Volunteers.
+In 1872, the federal government established the Malheur Reservation in eastern Oregon, designated by President Ulysses S. Grant for the Northern Paiute and Bannock peoples in the area.
 Three bands of Paiute moved there at the time.
-In 1875, Sarah, her brother Natchez and his family, and their father Old Winnemucca moved there, too.
+In 1875, Winnemucca, her brother Natchez and his family, and their father Old Winnemucca moved there, too.

 Teaching and interpreter

-At 27, Sarah began working in the Bureau of Indian Affairs at Fort McDermitt in 1871 as an interpreter.
-Winnemucca was invited to work as the interpreter at the Malheur Reservation by Indian Agent Samuel B. Parrish.
+In 1871, at the age of 27, Winnemucca began working in the Bureau of Indian Affairs at Fort McDermitt as an interpreter, and later was invited to interpret at the Malheur Reservation by Indian Agent Samuel B. Parrish.
 She found in observing Parrish that he worked well with the Paiute; he encouraged them in learning some new ways and helped them plant crops that could support the people, establishing a well-managed agricultural program.
-He had a school built at the reservation, and Sarah became an assistant teacher.
+He had a school built at the reservation, and Winnemucca became an assistant teacher.
+She was also an interpreter for the US Army and a lecturer across the western United States.
+In the 1880s she lectured across the eastern United States and taught at Fort Vancouver and Peabody Institute in Lovelock, Nevada.